Home/Insights

 What's generating incidents?

-If you're tagging incidents with custom fields, you can slice workload to understand the biggest contributors of operational work by whatever dimension is relevant to your business.
+If you're tagging incidents with metadata, like affected functionality or services, and impacted customers, you can slice workload to understand the biggest contributors of operational work by whatever dimension is relevant.

 For incident.io, one of the primary drivers of incident work is third-party integrations.
 Either adding a new integration or extending an existing one, working with third-party APIs across hundreds of customers installations generates bugs, from which we create incidents.